George Henare: acting on screen and stage...

-George Henare is acting royalty in New Zealand with a huge body of work in theatre, television and movies.
-His first screen performance was as a suspected killer in the 1976 TV play The Park Terrace Murder.
-From there Henare starred as Hone Heke in the epic TV drama The Governor.
-Moving to the big screen, Henare portrayed the evil tohunga in The Silent One.
-Henare's other film and television credits include Mercy Peak, Shortland Street, Hercules and Xena, Rapa Nui, Once Were Warriors, and The Legend of Johnny Lingo.
+George Henare is New Zealand acting royalty, thanks to a large body of work in theatre, television and movies.
+His first screen performance was as a butler in 1976 TV play The Park Terrace Murder.
+Then he played Hōne Heke for TV epic The Governor, and later an evil chief in movie The Silent One.
+Henare's other screen credits include Mercy Peak, Shortland Street, Rapa Nui, and Kaitangata Twitch.

 - The responsibility of representing a historical ancestor in The Governor